O'Callaghan's Mills (parish)

-O'Callaghan's Mills, also named O’Callaghan’s Mills & Kilkishen, is a parish in County Clare and part of the Ceantar na Lochanna grouping of parishes within the Roman Catholic Diocese of Killaloe.
+O'Callaghan's Mills, also named O’Callaghan’s Mills & Kilkishen, is a parish in County Clare, Ireland, and part of the Ceantar na Lochanna grouping of parishes within the Roman Catholic Diocese of Killaloe.
 The parish is an amalgamation of the medieval parishes of Clonlea and Killuran plus some townlands taken over from other parishes.

-Current (2022) co-parish priest is Donal Dwyer.
+As of 2022, the co-parish priest is Donal Dwyer.